Health - Online

 - Learn strategies to improve emotional health through gratitude.

 - Recognize and respond to an emergency situation.

 - Evaluate between life-threatening and non-life-threatening situations.

-- Administer basic CPR and recognize when it is needed.
+- Perform basic CPR and recognize when it is needed.

-- Be aware of and understand healthy life styles in relation to the following:
+- Evaluate healthy life styles in relation to substance use, abuse, and addiction.